How to apply for taught courses

-Evidence of relevant personal, professional and educational experience may be taken into consideration – please contact the academic school directly for further information.
+Academic requirements vary by programme – check our course pages for details.
+Evidence of relevant personal, professional and educational experience may be taken into consideration.
+Contact the academic school directly for further information.

-International and EU students can find guidance on alternative qualifications and entry requirements for their country on our country-specific webpages.
+International and EU students can find guidance on alternative qualifications on our country-specific webpages.

-If you require additional support to take your language skills to the required level, you may be able to attend a presessional course at the Centre for English Language Education
+If you require additional support to develop your language skills, you may be able to attend a presessional course at the Centre for English Language Education.